gandalftheFFFFFF/nscp/README.md

 - Insert new 'category' field for projects; java, python, django, scala, etc
 - Add a 'preview' section to the site, to be able to preview smaller apps/projects
 - Include Dojo rich text editor in blog app
+- Improve contact form by using django forms